kiranbhusalusha-bit/CMPN202-Operating-Systems/README.md

 The configuration, security, and performance of a Linux operating system run solely via the command-line interface (CLI) are assessed in this coursework.
 A large amount of the world's electricity is consumed by modern data centers, and effective operating system settings are essential to cutting down on wasteful resource use.
 Without graphical user interfaces, headless Linux servers reduce CPU, memory, and energy usage while enhancing security and performance effectiveness.

 Week 1's goals are to outline the system architecture, explain operating system selections, specify networking and workstation choices, and use CLI-based system inspection commands to confirm the server environment.
-This creates a strong technical basis for performance testing, security hardening, and optimization in the future.

-By creating a secure, headless server environment and enforcing exclusive command-line-based administration, this phase directly supports:
+This creates a strong technical basis for performance testing, security hardening, and optimization in the future.By creating a secure, headless server environment and enforcing exclusive command-line-based administration, this phase directly supports:

-- **LO3** – Security assessment and protection mechanisms
-- **LO4** – Command-line proficiency for system configuration and inspection

 ---